Who will suffer Scottish Premiership relegation?

 Gracenote believe an end-of-season total of 41 offers a 100% chance of guaranteed survival, so it is fair to assume seventh-placed Livingston - with their current tally of 42 - are safe.

-The rest have a bit of work to do, though.
+The rest have work to do, though.
 Some more than others...

 Motherwell (8th, 37pts)